paulobmsousa/techblog/_posts/2019-04-30-hello-jekyll.markdown

 # Posts: General Structure

-It is time to take some notes aboute the most important structure: how posts are organized.
+It is time to take some notes about the most important structure: how posts are organized.

 ## File structure